 - Having said this, the buyer’s journey will often start on mobile, and conversion rates on mobile are improving.

 - Mobile is continuing to grow in importance, although we might not yet be in a “mobile first” world yet – we are heading that way.

 As this blog has mentioned, some marketing tactics and strategies work both organically and paid.
-If you want to know more about whether you should implement an organic or a paid search campaign, download our free eBook on Organic vs Paid Search.
+If you want to know more about whether you should implement an Organic SEO or a Paid Search Campaign, download our free eBook on Organic vs Paid Search.

 Free Website Audit

 “Richard and his team took a lot of time out of his day to come and visit us, see our products, see what we’re about and understand our industry.
 The results, they speak for themselves really.”